pkoning2/pydecnet/README.txt

 Dependencies: Async DDCMP support, over an actual serial port (as opposed to a Telnet connection) requires the "serial" package.
-Ethernet support requires libpcap or TAP support.
+Ethernet support (over real Ethernet, as opposed to Ethernet-style bridging via Johnny Bilquist's bridge program) requires libpcap or TAP support.
 TAP support has only been done for Mac OS X at this time; it depends on the "tuntaposx" package by Mattias Nissler (see http://tuntaposx.sourceforge.net/ for details).
-The sample program "rcexpect" depends on the "pexpect" package, modified for Python 3 support.
+To run as a daemon, you need the python-daemon package.
+To use YAML files in the --log-config option, you need the PyYAML package.

 A note on pcap: The original implementation used a modified version of the pylibpcap package (changed for Python 3 support and to add the